-Resources to help students understand the complex themes in Death of a Salesman.
+Find classroom resources to help students understand the complex themes in the classic American drama Death of a Salesman, by Arthur Miller.

 Our production resources incorporate ELA and Social Studies curricula, and adhere to Common Core standards.
-We offer pre-show materials and interactive post-show activities.
+We offer pre-show materials, such as a synopsis and character descriptions, and interactive post-show activities.
 Print out copies of our Student Program to share on the bus ride home from the show.
 Afterwards, engage in a grade-appropriate lesson plan or guided discussion to help students reflect upon their experience.